banex19/tesla-static-analysis/README.md

 # ThinTESLA: A low overhead temporal assertions framework
 This is a completely new version of TESLA (see below), which addresses the performance concerns and the shortcomings of its predecessor.
+Please have a look at the dissertation describing the major changes and improvements here: https://github.com/banex19/thin-tesla/blob/master/ThinTESLA_Dissertation.pdf

 # TESLA: Temporally Enhanced Security Logic Assertions